Skip to Main Content

 QuickSearch for Political Science & Government

 QuickSearch allows you to search several databases and the library catalog at once.
-The QuickSearch below is limited to full-text resources within the discipline of Politics & Government.
-Remember that QuickSearch does not include all of TLU's resources and does not allow you to use many of the specialized features of individual databases.
+This QuickSearch is limited to full-text resources within the discipline of Politics & Government.

 --Finding a particular journal--

 To see if a journal or magazine is available, either online or in print, look in the Publications by Title list.